Essential dimension via prismatic cohomology: Abstract

 \section{Abstract}

-For $X$ a smooth, proper complex variety such that $h^{0,i}_X \neq 0,$ we show that for almost all primes $p,$ the restriction of the mod $p$ cohomology $H^i(X,\F_p)$ to any Zariski open is nonzero.
+For $X$ a smooth, proper complex variety we show that for $p\gg 0$, the restriction of the mod $p$ cohomology $H^i(X,\F_p)$ to any Zariski open has dimension at least $h^{0,i}_X$.
 The proof uses the prismatic cohomology of Bhatt-Scholze.

 We use this result to obtain lower bounds on the $p$-essential dimension of covers of complex varieties.
 For example, we prove the $p$-incompressibility of the mod $p$ homology cover of an abelian variety, confirming a conjecture of Brosnan for sufficiently large $p.$ By combining these techniques with the theory of toroidal compactifications of Shimura varieties, we show that for any Hermitian symmetric domain $X,$ there exist $p$-congruence covers that are $p$-incompressible.